Prag8855/aab/content/guides/foreign-cooking-ingredients-in-berlin.md

 ### Baking soda

 Sodium bicarbonate is called *Natron* in Germany.
 It's sold in small paper packets and boxes.
 You can find it in the baking section of all grocery stores.
 Look for the green [Kaiser Natron boxes](http://amzn.to/2ysUzPG) and [packets](https://www.amazon.de/Holste-Kaiser-Natron-50-g/dp/B00HL731VU/).
-You can find Arm &amp; Hammer baking soda at some Asian grocery stores like [Asia24 near Rathaus Steglitz](https://g.page/asia24-asien-supermarkt?share).
+You can find Arm & Hammer baking soda at some Asian grocery stores like [Asia24 near Rathaus Steglitz](https://g.page/asia24-asien-supermarkt?share).

 ### Baking powder